 See the JITX tool in action using a script to design a PCB.

 2. Contunity (GERMANY)

-Contunity is a german company who is reducing the complexity of designing electronics with the help of easy to use drag and drop tool to pick the required building block and then the software will automatically build the rest of the design.
+Contunity is a german company that is reducing the complexity of designing electronics with the help of easy to use drag and drop tool to pick the required building block and then the software will automatically build the rest of the design.

 See a quick introduction about what they are trying to build and why.

-Short product demo video is here:
+A short product demo video is here:

-You can contact them if you are interested to try their tool which is still in development stage.
+You can contact them if you are interested to try their tool which is still in the development stage.